 This new "3D Photos" method will likely be the most popular since you can upload all of the portrait mode photos that you already took on your smartphone.

-For Android users, there's the Honor 7X; Moto X4; OnePlus 5T; Huawei Mate 10 Pro; Google Pixel 2, 2 XL, 3, and 3 XL; Samsung Galaxy Note 8; Samsung Galaxy S9 and S9+; and the list keeps going and going.
+Android compatibility will be coming in the future at some point and will also require smartphones with two lenses on the rear camera.
+It's not yet known if software that can produce similar results without two lenses will work, like on the Google Pixel 3 and 3 XL.
+Otherwise, when Android support finally comes in, you'll likely be able to use it with devices such as the Honor 7X; Moto X4; OnePlus 5T; Huawei Mate 10 Pro; Samsung Galaxy Note 8; Galaxy Note 9; Samsung Galaxy S9 and S9+; and the list keeps going and going.
 If you have a smartphone made within the last couple of years, chances are it has a portrait or portrait-like mode on it.

 Facebook uses depth maps that are stored inside portrait mode photos, so if your device doesn't store depth map information in portraits, it may not be compatible.